 Camping Lessons Learned

 Sigh.
-As part of our setting up camp, we opened up the awning for the first time, so that we’d have some rain protection going in and out of the trailer.
+As part of our setting up camp, we opened up the main awning for the first time, so that we’d have some rain protection going in and out of the trailer.
 We watched a youtube video to make sure we unlocked and unrolled and braced it the right way, admired our work, and patted ourselves on the back for a job well done.
 While we were out, the rain started, and when we got home our beautiful awning was lopsided and sagging.
 One of the metal bars broke!
 This is a brand new Airstream, and the awning is broken.
 BOO.
 We’re under warranty, but now have to figure out where near our planned route we can get to a dealer to get it looked at, how to get the part ordered to a different dealer, and then get to that dealer to get the thing installed.
-What is the lesson learned here?
-No, it’s not “put the awning down if it’s going to rain.”
-There’s an older Airstream down the row from us right now that’s had its awning open through the rainstorm (and by the looks of it, for a lot longer than that) with no trouble.
-I guess the lesson learned will come after dealing with Airstream HQ and the warranty stuff and the bouncing from dealer to dealer.
-Whee!
-Maybe the lesson learned is: a situation usually is not as bad as it may at first seem.
+What are the lessons learned here?
+First is that we should have angled the awning, setting the side farther from the door a hole lower so the water could run off and not pool and get heavy.
+Likely more lessons learned will come after dealing with Airstream HQ and the warranty stuff and the bouncing from dealer to dealer.
+Maybe another lesson learned is: a situation usually is not as bad as it may at first seem.
 Disassembling the broken part was a pain, but at least we are able to travel with the awning in its current state.

 We’re at the Hot Springs National Park KOA, about 8 minutes from the historic area and 12 minutes from Kroger.
 It’s quiet, woodsy, has good wifi and laundry facilities.
 We did our first load of laundry this morning, exciting.
 The cable offerings do not include ESPN (that seems to be the norm for campgrounds) and the rain is making our DirecTV satellite unhappy, so we’re really wishing the cable had ESPN for the ACC Tournament.
 Wifi is good enough to stream music, but that could be because there are so few people staying here currently.